Endoplasmic Reticulum Definition

 Endoplasmic reticulum transpires in two forms: a type with ribosome-studded surface and another with a smooth surface.
-The latter is called smooth endoplasmic reticulum, and the former is called rough endoplasmic reticulum.
+The latter is called the smooth endoplasmic reticulum, and the former is called the rough endoplasmic reticulum.
 These membranes form continuous folds, eventually joining the outer layer of the nuclear membrane.
 Except for sperm cells and red blood cells, the endoplasmic reticulum is observed in every other type of eukaryotic cell.

 Endoplasmic Reticulum Diagram

 The below diagram shows the variants of endoplasmic reticulum:

 - Rough ER

 - Smooth ER

 Rough endoplasmic reticulum has ribosomes embedded within its structure, giving a “rough” appearance.
 Smooth endoplasmic reticulum does not have these ribosomes, hence appear “smooth.”

 Structure of Endoplasmic Reticulum

 The structure of endoplasmic reticulum is shaped like a sac.
 Since ER is of two types, each has its own distinguishing features:

 Rough Endoplasmic Reticulum Structure

 - The rough endoplasmic reticulum is named so because of its appearance.

-- It is a series of connected flattened sacs that have many ribosomes on their outer surface, hence the name.
+- It is a series of connected flattened sacs having several ribosomes on its outer surface, hence the name.

-- It synthesises and secretes proteins in the liver, hormones and other substances in the glands.
+- It synthesizes and secretes proteins in the liver, hormones and other substances in the glands.